vmonaco/biologger/README.md

     $ java -jar biologger.jar

 By default, the CSV files will be created in the current working directory.
 To specify a different output directory, use the `-o` option.

-Particular event types can also be ignored, such as `-im` to ignore mouse motion events.
+Certain event types can also be ignored, such as `-im` to ignore mouse motion events.
 The full usage is:
 ```
 usage: biologger
  -h,--help                print this help message